AmanDokania/Notes/Spring Boot/JPA Auditing.md

     }
 ```

-This annotation will enable the JPA repository using **EnversRevisionRepositoryFactoryBean** this class
+This annotation will enable the JPA repository for JPA Inverse.
+Using **EnversRevisionRepositoryFactoryBean** this class
 ```Java
 @EnableJpaRepositories(repositoryFactoryBeanClass = EnversRevisionRepositoryFactoryBean.class)
 ```